WojciechBogobowicz/dynamic_factory/README.md

 # Overview

-`fcatory` is package for dynamic implementations of factory pattern.
+`dynamic_factory` is package for dynamic implementations of factory pattern.
 Currently it has implemented only one class. `FuncFactory` that is designed to work with functions.

 # Usage tutorial